 Hypersensitivity can occur during bipolar depressive or manic episodes.

-While NOT everyone diagnosed with bipolar disorder experiences hypersensitivity, this little researched condition typically occurs during bipolar manic episodes when everything is amplified.
+While NOT everyone diagnosed with bipolar disorder experiences hypersensitivity, this condition, which is significantly lacking in research, typically occurs during bipolar manic episodes when everything the person is thinking and feeling becomes amplified.

-It can mean that you find that harsh artificial lights set you on edge or odors that usually don’t bother you are forcing you to leave the room.
-Some people even report that their hands are extremely sensitive, while others feel like they are constantly on the alert for “perceived” threats.
+Hypersensitivity can mean that you find that harsh artificial lights set you on edge or odors that usually don’t bother you are forcing you to leave the room.
+Some people even report that their hands are extremely sensitive, while others feel like they are constantly on the alert for “perceived” threats.1

 Bipolar and Hypersensitivity

-It is often confused with being “highly sensitive” (HSP), which is a biological condition.
-The main noticeable difference between the conditions is that highly sensitive people are constantly bothered by certain stimuli, while hypersensitivity can come and go with your changing moods.
+It is often confused with being “highly sensitive” or HSP (highly sensitive person/people), which is a biological condition.
+The primary noticeable difference between the conditions is that highly sensitive people are constantly bothered by certain stimuli, while hypersensitivity can come and go with your changing moods.

 If you are already coping with bipolar disorder symptoms the addition of external stimuli can be too much to handle at times.
 Intense feelings of rage, frustration or even pain are common, and coping with this on top of depression or mania can be overwhelming.